 Examples of substantive impacts considered include the disruption to business caused by Typhoon Hato in 2017 and the resulting disruption to the local water supply.
 The impacts of the typhoon were not considered substantive as all Sands China Ltd. properties remained at least partially open and all impacts were below the \$101 million threshold.
 This risk was considered detrimental but not substantive.
 Please see our response to W2.1 in our 2017 response to learn more about our recovery and relief efforts as well as our amendments to the Business Continuity Plan.
-We have also considered the impact of risks realized by our critical tier on suppliers.
+In 2018 typhoon Mangkhut disrupted business operations, however appropriate plans were in place to ensure safety and limited impact on the business.